NuWave Investment Management LLC Sells 1,506 Shares of Automatic Data Processing, Inc. (NASDAQ:ADP)

-NuWave Investment Management LLC lowered its stake in Automatic Data Processing, Inc. (NASDAQ:ADP – Get Rating) by 60.4% in the 3rd quarter, HoldingsChannel.com reports.
-The firm owned 987 shares of the business services provider’s stock after selling 1,506 shares during the period.
-NuWave Investment Management LLC’s holdings in Automatic Data Processing were worth $223,000 at the end of the most recent quarter.
+NuWave Investment Management LLC lowered its position in Automatic Data Processing, Inc. (NASDAQ:ADP – Get Rating) by 60.4% in the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 987 shares of the business services provider’s stock after selling 1,506 shares during the quarter.
+NuWave Investment Management LLC’s holdings in Automatic Data Processing were worth $223,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
-Congress Wealth Management LLC DE increased its stake in shares of Automatic Data Processing by 0.6% during the second quarter.
-Congress Wealth Management LLC DE now owns 6,707 shares of the business services provider’s stock valued at $1,408,000 after buying an additional 43 shares during the period.
-Integrated Wealth Concepts LLC increased its stake in shares of Automatic Data Processing by 0.7% during the second quarter.
-Integrated Wealth Concepts LLC now owns 5,955 shares of the business services provider’s stock valued at $1,251,000 after buying an additional 44 shares during the period.
-Well Done LLC increased its stake in shares of Automatic Data Processing by 3.1% during the third quarter.
-Well Done LLC now owns 1,545 shares of the business services provider’s stock valued at $349,000 after buying an additional 46 shares during the period.
-Tradewinds LLC. increased its stake in shares of Automatic Data Processing by 1.8% during the third quarter.
-Tradewinds LLC. now owns 2,574 shares of the business services provider’s stock valued at $582,000 after buying an additional 46 shares during the period.
-Finally, Steward Financial Group LLC increased its stake in shares of Automatic Data Processing by 25.7% during the second quarter.
-Steward Financial Group LLC now owns 235 shares of the business services provider’s stock valued at $49,000 after buying an additional 48 shares during the period.
-Institutional investors own 79.24% of the company’s stock.
+Other institutional investors and hedge funds also recently made changes to their positions in the company.
+Mather Group LLC. grew its position in shares of Automatic Data Processing by 4.2% during the 2nd quarter.
+Mather Group LLC. now owns 63,019 shares of the business services provider’s stock worth $13,236,000 after buying an additional 2,525 shares during the period.
+Bridgewater Associates LP increased its holdings in Automatic Data Processing by 11.7% in the 2nd quarter.
+Bridgewater Associates LP now owns 87,181 shares of the business services provider’s stock worth $18,311,000 after acquiring an additional 9,116 shares during the last quarter.
+Great Valley Advisor Group Inc. increased its holdings in Automatic Data Processing by 23.2% in the 2nd quarter.
+Great Valley Advisor Group Inc. now owns 2,607 shares of the business services provider’s stock worth $548,000 after acquiring an additional 491 shares during the last quarter.
+Moody National Bank Trust Division purchased a new stake in Automatic Data Processing in the 2nd quarter worth about $899,000.
+Finally, Avantax Advisory Services Inc. grew its holdings in Automatic Data Processing by 5.0% during the 2nd quarter.
+Avantax Advisory Services Inc. now owns 9,715 shares of the business services provider’s stock valued at $2,041,000 after buying an additional 459 shares in the last quarter.
+Institutional investors and hedge funds own 79.24% of the company’s stock.

 Automatic Data Processing Trading Up 1.2 %